 The Chief Financial Officer is to set the commencement of the quiet period.
-For greater clarity, the quiet period shall end immediately upon the issuance of the news release.
+For greater clarity, the quiet period shall end immediately upon the issuance of the news release disclosing the financial results for that fiscal period.

 During a quiet period, the Company will not provide comments to analysts, investors or other market professionals on the immediately preceding quarter's expected financial results, earnings guidance, or near-term financial outlook.